 Each party shall provide to the other party documents that by policy or practice are routinely available to members of the University.
 Requests for further information from the other party shall be made through the Joint Committee, and such further information shall not be unreasonably refused.
-Where such information relates to named individuals in detail, such details shall be restricted to, and treated confidentially by the parties, officers and designated representatives.
-Requests for information shall be routed through and/or copied to the Associate Vice-president of Human Resources or the TUFA President, as appropriate.
+Where such information relates to named individuals in detail, such details shall be restricted to, and treated confidentially by, the parties, officers and designated representatives.